Role of RAs/TAs

 How Much: $1,295 for lodging, meals, and activities

 Who: Rising high school sophomores, juniors, and seniors

-Application Deadline: Applications for the 2016 camp will open in December or January.
-Applications will be reviewed on a rolling basis beginning in January until the camp is full.
-We strongly encourage campers to apply early; your chances of being admitted to the camp are higher if you apply early.
-However, we do receive applications from many more qualified applicants than we can admit to our camp.
+Application Deadline: Applications will be reviewed on a rolling until the camp is full.
+We do receive applications from many more qualified applicants than we can admit to our camp especially as the camp fills.
 Submitting an application does not guarantee acceptance.
-In making admissions decisions, we carefully review applicant statements and often contact teacher references.
+In making admissions decisions, we carefully review applicant statements and sometimes contact teacher references.
 We will notify applicants as soon as possible after a decision has been made, but we note that it may take us several weeks after an application has been submitted to send a notification.

 Applying to Camp Psych